ctkelley/SIAMFANLEquations.jl/README.md

 -- I will formally register the package no earlier than version 0.2.1 and no later than version 0.2.2.

 -- v1.0.0 goes out when the print book is published.
-This means that the interface to the codes will always be consistent with the book.
+This means that after v1.0.0 the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.

 ## Pull Requests